akriegler/PrimitivePose-Annotation-Tool/README.md

 ### Introduction
 We publish the annotation tool for PrimitivePose in this project.

-PrimitivePose is an end-to-end Convolutional Neural Network built on CenterNet [src] for 3D bounding box estimation of unseen objects.
+PrimitivePose is an end-to-end Convolutional Neural Network built on CenterNet for 3D bounding box estimation of unseen objects.
 In this repository we make the tool used to generate ground truth object pose annotations for our evaluations public.
 It uses fSpy to calibrate a monocular camera and obtain a virtual camera model.
 This is then imported in the Blender software and used together with 3D geometric primitive models of the objects to annotate their poses.
 Annotations are finally exported into .yml files